IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-3/README.md

 ![OpenScale Debiased endpoint](../.gitbook/assets/images/aios/OpenScaleDebiasedEndpoint.png)

+Similarly, you can choose the `Quality` menu and choose the `Feedback` tab to get code for Feedback Logging.

 ### Examine an individual transaction

 Click on the left-hand menu icon for `Explain a transaction` and enter the transaction UID you copied previously into the search bar.